openhab/openhab1-addons/bundles/persistence/org.openhab.persistence.dynamodb/README.md

 When an item is persisted via this service, a table is created (if necessary).
 Currently, the service will create at most two tables for different item types.
 The tables will be named `<tablePrefix><item-type>`, where the `<item-type>` is either `bigdecimal` (numeric items) or `string` (string and complex items).

 Each table will have three columns: `itemname` (item name), `timeutc` (in ISO 8601 format with millisecond accuracy), and `itemstate` (either a number or string representing item state).

+If `autoExpiration` is enabled, the tables will have the TTL Deletion feature turned on and an addtitional column called `expiration`. (numeric type)

 ## Buffering